Stochastic resonance (sensory neurobiology)

 Stochastic resonance occurs when these conditions combine in such a way that a certain average noise intensity results in maximized information transfer.
-A time-averaged (or, equivalently, low-pass filtered) output due to signal of interest plus noise will yield an even better measurement of the signal compared to the system's response without noise in terms of SNR.
+A time-averaged (or, equivalently, low-pass filtered) output due to signal of interest plus noise will yield an even better measurement of the signal compared to the system's response without noise in terms of signal-to-noise ratio (SNR).

 The idea of adding noise to a system in order to improve the quality of measurements is counter-intuitive.
 Measurement systems are usually constructed or evolved to reduce noise as much as possible and thereby provide the most precise measurement of the signal of interest.
 Numerous experiments have demonstrated that, in both biological and non-biological systems, the addition of noise can actually improve the probability of detecting the signal; this is stochastic resonance.
 The systems in which stochastic resonance occur are always nonlinear systems.
 The addition of noise to a linear system will always decrease the information transfer rate.